pavlosymonov/Web-Ucode/Sprint04/t13/README.md

 # Task 13.
-Todo app.
+To-Do List App

-For the application to work, you need to install all the dependencies, enter in the console: `npm install`
+For the application to work, you need to install all the dependencies, enter in the console:

+### `npm install`

 ## Available Scripts